NidhitheCoder/learn-bash-script/bash-script-with-stuckInBinary/readme.md

 - `pwd` - Print current directory path.
 - `pushd +0` - Helps to print the stack to rotate use -0.
 - `popd` - Helps to remove items from the stack.
+- `!!` - Helps to print and run last run command .